Barnet and Camden (London Assembly constituency): Constituency profile

 The constituency is a 'pie slice' pairing of the large Outer London borough of Barnet with the smaller Inner London borough of Camden.
 It stretches from Holborn in the south to the Greater London boundary in the north.
 It includes parts of central London, the inner city, suburban development and a semi-rural fringe.

 The seat originally was a very marginal Conservative seat, being won by the party by less than 600 votes in 2000.
 The result was perhaps surprising as all of the area it covered, apart from the Chipping Barnet constituency, was represented by Labour MPs at the time.

 It became reasonably safer in the 2004 and 2008 elections, but was lost to Labour on a swing of almost 12% in 2012.

 Assembly members

 The constituency returns one assembly member and is one of fourteen territorial constituencies in London.
 Represented from its creation in 2000 until the 2012 election by Brian Coleman, a Conservative from Barnet, former Labour MP Andrew Dismore won it from him with a swing of nearly 12%.
 Dismore stepped down ahead of the 2021 election and was replaced by Anne Clarke, a Labour councillor in Barnet.

 Mayoral election results

 Below are the results for the candidate which received the highest share of the popular vote in the constituency at each mayoral election.

-Assembly election results
+Assembly elections

 Overlapping constituencies

 The constituency includes all of the following Westminster seats: